-Adjusted EBITDA was (\$665) and (\$4,327) for the three months ended March 31, 2024, and 2023, respectively.
-Explanations for the changes in Revenue, Gross Profit and Net Loss, described in the sections above, drove much of the change in Adjusted EBITDA.
+For the continuing operations, Adjusted EBITDA was \$(1,876) and \$(706) for the three months ended March 31, 2025, and 2024, respectively.
 Included in the calculation of Adjusted EBITDA are costs and income related to non-operating items, non-recurring items and/or strategic initiatives.
-These items relate primarily to costs incurred with respect to (i) legal and other expenses related to strategic initiatives; (ii) product development, and (ii) corporate marketing initiatives.
+For continuing operations, non-operating and/or strategic initiative adjustments relate primarily to costs incurred with respect to (i) legal and other expenses related to strategic initiatives such as potential and executed acquisitions, dispositions and/or partnerships; (ii) product development and enhancements, and (iii) corporate marketing initiatives.
+For continuing operations, non-recurring items relate primarily to settlements, termination payments and/or obligations.